 ImageMagick Versions

-All Mastodon installs should be using at least ImageMagick 6.9.7-7 to mitigate CVE-2023-36460, see this guide for more details.
+All Mastodon installs using ImageMagick should run at least 6.9.7-7 to mitigate CVE-2023-36460, see this guide for more details.

 It is generally recommended to use the latest version of ImageMagick that is available in your operation system, or otherwise installable, and is supported in your version of Mastodon.
 This allows you to support the latest image formats and helps limit exposure to any relevant CVEs that may be associated with those products.